 You can apply for your Spanish NIE at the Foreigner’s Office or local police station by booking an online appointment.
 Bring your passport with visa, three passport photos, a completed application form in Spanish (three copies), proof of your address in Spain, and a payment receipt (usually €10–20).
 It may take up to three months to receive your NIE and residency card.

 The processing time for the Spain Digital Nomad Visa is one to three months, whether you apply through the Spanish consulate or from within Spain.
-However, processing times may vary depending on the consulate or the volume of applications, so applying early is recommended to avoid delays.
+However, processing times will be different depending on the consulate or the volume of applications, so applying early is recommended to avoid delays.

 These are the costs associated with the Digital Nomad Visa in Spain: